Year of Publication

 The absence of a separate foundation at UK is not related to its fundraising performance as measured by 1) total dollars raised and 2) percent growth in endowment.
 UK has most of the flexibility that separate foundations have in receiving, investing, and administering private gift support.
 Only one potential advantage was identified regarding the creation of a separate foundation at UK: the ability to accept and sell real property gifts more expeditiously.
 Because this advantage involves bypassing state laws that are grounded in the need for oversight of public resources, it raises numerous practical and ethical concerns.
 I therefore recommend that UK abstain from creating a separate foundation.

 Shellhorse, David, "Identifying the Potential Advantages and Disadvantages of Creating a Separate Foundation for Development at the University of Kentucky" (2004).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 214.